 What Xherdan Shaqiri is in Basel, you are in Winterthur: a beacon of hope.
 Do you feel any particular pressure from supporters and managers?

-"No. In the talks I had with head of sport Oliver Kaiser and coach Ognjen Zaric before the transfer, there was never any talk of me being the savior.
+No. In the talks I had with head of sport Oliver Kaiser and coach Ognjen Zaric before the transfer, there was never any talk of me being the savior.
 I am the way I am.
 They know what they have in me and that's why they don't expect miracles from me.
 I was able to make an immediate impact on and off the pitch.
-They are happy, I am happy."
+They are happy, I am happy.

 In Basel you often came off the bench, in Winterthur you haven't missed a minute.
-Did your body first have to get used to the strain again?
+Did your body have to get used to the strain again?

-"The first 120 minutes in the Cup on the artificial turf in Wil were a horror.
+The first 120 minutes in the Cup on the artificial turf in Wil were a horror.
 I suffered terribly there in extra time.
 But that was good to get back into the rhythm.
-Now I feel fit as a fiddle.
-Even after a few weeks in England, I'm not struggling, but rather looking forward to the next game."
+Now I feel in top shape.
+Even after a few weeks in England, I'm not struggling, but rather looking forward to the next game.

 Cristiano Ronaldo has, among other things, a special sleep rhythm to get everything out of himself.
 What do you do to stay fit?

-"I also have a special sleeping pattern (smiles).
+I also have a special sleeping pattern (smiles).
 I give my son his bottle at night.
 Maybe that keeps me fit.
 I have three children at home, I'm out and about non-stop, I move around a lot, I'm outside a lot.
 That's good for me.
 I'm also lucky that I don't need too much sleep.
-That certainly helps too."
+That certainly helps too.

 FC Winterthur is currently going through a difficult phase.
 How can you use your experience to help?

-"I always say: there's no point in losing your head, getting nervous and getting carried away.
+I always say: there's no point in losing your head, getting nervous and getting carried away.
 We have to stay calm, keep working hard and analyze critically.
 In the winter break, we'll see where we really stand.
 If we are still at the bottom of the table then, the tone will certainly become harsher.
-But we have to remain realistic and not make things worse than they are."
+But we have to remain realistic and not make things worse than they are.

 Would relegation with Winterthur be more important than winning the championship with FCB?

-"I wouldn't say that.
-But: in view of everything I've already achieved, it would mean more to me emotionally to stay in the league as a regular and leading player at Winterthur than to celebrate the championship title with FCB as a substitute or even just in the stands."
+I wouldn't say that.
+But: in view of everything I've already achieved, it would mean more to me emotionally to win the league title as a regular and leading player in Winterthur than to celebrate the championship title with FCB as a substitute or even just in the stands.